 Our Amazing Pool is the only one of its kind in Canada.
-It is computer controlled in which the water temperature is kept at a constant 90F and the air temperature is 86F so you don’t feel cold exercising in the water.
+It is computer-controlled in which the water temperature is kept at a constant 90F and the air temperature is 86F so you don’t feel cold exercising in the water.
 Also, there is very little chlorine used therefore being much healthier than a public pool.
 It has a state of the art stainless steel floor with see-through fiberglass sides which allow our therapists to correct any errors during treatment.
-The pool is equipped with a mechanical lift and stairs which facilitates access for patients.
+The pool is equipped with a mechanical lift and stairs to facilitate access for patients.

 Benefits of Hydrotherapy